-Puree the garlic and add the water to it.
-You’ll want to strain this out a bit if you can so you don’t clog up the nozzle of your spray bottle.
+Puree the garlic and then strain this out a bit if you can so you don’t clog up the nozzle of your spray bottle.

-Once it’s in the spray bottle, go ahead and add the dish soap to it and you’re ready to spray it on any plants having trouble with insects in your vegetable garden.
+Once it’s in the spray bottle, go ahead and add the dish soap and water to it and you’re ready to spray it on any plants having trouble with insects in your vegetable garden.

-If you’re having trouble with deer, rabbits and squirrels as well as insects in your vegetable garden, this one is for you!
+If you’re having trouble with deer, rabbits, and squirrels as well as insects in your vegetable garden, this one is a great option.

-Another great companion plant is jalapeno or chili peppers.
-Because of the capsaicin in the peppers, they are great at repelling insects and larger animals as well.
+Because of the capsaicin in hot peppers, they are great at repelling insects and larger animals as well.